Species Arctia caja - Great Tiger Moth - Hodges#8166

 larvae present from spring to June, and again in fall

-larvae feed on a wide variety of woody and herbaceous plants - see list of species
+Larvae feed on a wide variety of woody and herbaceous plants including:

 This species, formerly common throughout the UK, has steadily declined over the past 20 years, with numbers falling by around 30%.
 There has been a general movement away from the south and toward the north, with climate change believed to be a contributing factor.
 Warm, wet winters and warm springs are followed by a decrease in the number of tiger moths the following summer (Conrad et al, 2002).